TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionConfiguration/Index.rst

 Extension Icon
 ^^^^^^^^^^^^^^

 Not as important as the extension declaration file above, every extension can feature an icon as a PNG file.
 This image should be located in the root directory of the extension as well, and must be named ``ext_icon.png``.
-Choose the image size of 64x64 pixels.
+Choose or create an image of 64px width by 64px height.

 .. @TODO: convert this into a proper "Info box"